 - FURNITURE ARRANGEMENT

 The arrangement of your furniture should flow effortlessly through the room and avoid looking rectangular or formal.
 Circular layouts work really well in making the room feel linked to its inanimate inhabitants.
 Pull fixtures forward around a focal point such as a fireplace, and if the space allows, create more than one seating area so that not all of the sofas are in front of the TV.
-Place your dining table in front of the fireplace with chairs on one side only and a bench on another to not to block the view.
+Place your dining table in front of the fireplace with chairs on one side only and a bench on another to not to block the view, possible with a tablecloth.
 Introduce a reading/relaxation corner by the window or by one of our reclaimed wood bookcases.
 You can create this purely using the shelves and some floor cushions and blankets.

 An optional dimmer is a great way to create mood and ambience in the living room, whether it’s for a romantic date night or setting the scene before you press ‘play’ on Home Alone.
 Choose pearl over clear bulbs as these will offer a warmer hint of colour.
 Even if you don’t actually have a chimney or fireplace, using a standalone gel flame fire will bring warmth and light into your living space.
 Candles are also a wonderful way to bring that flickering magic into your environment!